Bragging Christmas letters: We have all gotten them. You may have

 Biography Questions page has some specific

 Know when to quit.
-If someone doesn't send you a card or newsletter for
+If they don't send you a card or newsletter for

 Examples From Me